Andrew McCutchen Player Props: Pirates vs. Athletics

-Andrew McCutchen, with a slugging percentage of .371 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the Oakland Athletics, with James Kaprielian on the hill, June 6 at 7:05 PM ET.
+The Pittsburgh Pirates, including Andrew McCutchen (.429 on-base percentage in past 10 games, 53 points above season-long percentage), battle starter Hogan Harris and the Oakland Athletics at PNC Park, Wednesday at 12:35 PM ET.

-In his previous game he had a hitless showing (0-for-1 with two RBI) against the Athletics.
+In his most recent game he had a hitless performance (0-for-2) against the Athletics.

 Andrew McCutchen Game Info & Props vs. the Athletics